 While this recommendation is important for all audiences, it is especially important when presenting to board members.
 Board members rarely have backgrounds in marketing, with the majority of them coming from financial backgrounds.

-The table below compares a communication of business results vs. marketing buzzwords.
+The sample table below compares a communication of business results vs. marketing buzzwords.

 Business Terms (good)